scrollpointclick/open-ai-plugin/scrollpointclick.AI/README.md

 - **OpenAI API Key**

     >You must provide your OpenAI API Key in order to use the platform.
-    >Visit [your accout page](https://beta.openai.com/account/api-keys) for more information.
+    >Visit [your account page](https://beta.openai.com/account/api-keys) for more information.

 - **Default Text Model**